Joseph Birdsell: Later career

-He completed his doctoral degree at Harvard in 1941.
+Birdsell completed his doctoral degree at Harvard in 1941.

 After teaching briefly at the State College of Washington, he served as an Army Air Corps officer in World War II.
 He taught anthropology at UCLA from 1948 until his retirement in 1974, continuing his research, and writing many articles and a widely used textbook on human evolution.
+He was an associate editor of the American Journal of Physical Anthropology from 1948 to 1951.
 His lifework was summarised in a monograph published in 1993 by Oxford University Press.

-He was awarded a Guggenheim Fellowship in 1946, and several of his field seasons in the Australia were financed by the Carnegie Corporation.
+Birdsell was awarded a Guggenheim Fellowship in 1946, and several of his field seasons in the Australia were financed by the Carnegie Corporation.
 He had a productive 50-year collaboration with Tindale.
 He also collaborated with U.S. physical anthropologist Earnest Hooton, who was professor at Harvard when he was a graduate student.

+Birdsell conducted further research in Australia from 1952 to 1954 and in 1973, "revisiting many of the people examined in the earlier expedition, as well as their descendants, and extending into northern and southern Western Australia and western South Australia".

 Death and legacy

 He died on March 5, 1994, in Santa Barbara of bone cancer.

 The Birdsell model

 Early scholars had tended to view the peopling of Australia as the result of three separate waves of immigration, with distinct human types.
 Birdsell took a biological approach and did extensive work on anthropometrics to buttress his conjecture.
 This trihybrid model was resurrected and espoused by Birdsell, and became a standard part of Australian history down from the 1940s.
 It was adopted by the then doyen of Australian historians, Manning Clark in his 6 volume history of the country.
 In a recent polemic, Keith Windschuttle and Tom Gittin observed that the model had dropped from view, and attributed political motives to its disappearance off the popular and academic radar.
-McNiven and Russell argue that the trihybrid theory was discarded as the natural outcome of advances in archaeological work on the populating of the Australian continent, and that Birdwell's theory's initial popularity was due to the old colonial mentality informing opinion, which saw in the successive wave theory support for the dispossession (in a fourth wave) of Aboriginal people and to undermine native title claims.
+McNiven and Russell argue that the trihybrid theory was discarded as the natural outcome of advances in archaeological work on the populating of the Australian continent, and that Birdsell's theory's initial popularity was due to the old colonial mentality informing opinion, which saw in the successive wave theory support for the dispossession (in a fourth wave) of Aboriginal people and to undermine native title claims.

 In his seminal paper of 1977, "The recalibration of a paradigm for the first peopling of Greater Australia", he examined the standard models for the origins of Aboriginal Australians regarding how human migration from Southeast Asia could cross the Sahul barrier.
 Birdsell theorized a distinctive model challenging the accepted view, outlining three variants for a northerly model positing a route through Sulawesi, and two for a conduit to the southern continent via Timor.